heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 ## Functional and non-functional requirements

+Functional and non-functional requirements are used to define the scope of a system.

+It is an abstract representation of the system that will be implemented and that can help to define the architecture of the system.

 Functional requirements are the features that a system must have to satisfy the needs of its users.
 It is the "what" of a system.